 Kyle is a partner in the Washington office and a member of the firm’s food and drug practice.
 His practice focuses on FDA regulatory, compliance and enforcement issues.
-Kyle represents food, drug, biologics, medical device, cosmetics, dietary supplement, and tobacco companies on the full range of regulatory and enforcement issues confronting FDA-regulated firms.
+Kyle represents food, drug, biologics, medical device, cosmetics and dietary supplement companies on the full range of regulatory and enforcement issues confronting FDA-regulated firms.
 His practice also includes strategic advice and compliance counseling, enforcement, litigation and transactional matters.

 During his professional career, Kyle has engaged in extensive public service in every branch of the federal government, serving in the White House from 2001 to 2003 as Associate Counsel to the President, and at the Justice Department from 2003 to 2007 as a Special Assistant US Attorney and as Counselor and Chief of Staff to two Attorneys General.
 Kyle also served as Counsel to the US Senate Judiciary Committee from 1999 to 2001.
 After law school, Kyle clerked for the Hon.
 Karen J. Williams of the US Court of Appeals for the Fourth Circuit.